 She creates her intaglio prints by etching copper and zinc plates using acid.
 In her newest work, she layers multiple etchings printed on translucent rice paper to create a new more complex image.
 She also creates monoprints, silkscreen prints and mixed media pieces.
 Sometimes each print is unique.
 Other times she creates small handmade editions.

-Sandra has a BFA from Washington University in St. Louis and studied at The School of Visual Arts in New York.
+Sandra has a BFA and a BA from Washington University in St. Louis.
+She also studied advertising and design at The School of Visual Arts in New York.